Back of Beyond Touring Camping & Glamping ParkSt Leonards, Dorset

 Back of Beyond Touring Park is set back from the road among woods, heathland, lakes and river, providing habitats for animals and spectacular bird-life.

 Well behaved dogs are welcome.
 They must be on a lead around the pitches – but they can run free over 18 acres of woodland within secure park boundaries.

 Touring caravan pitches are level, mostly well-drained, very firm grass and some are reinforced with matting.
 Most pitches have 10A electric hook-up with fresh water taps and waste water drains at frequent intervals.

-Back of Beyond Touring Park has three heated, high quality toilet and shower blocks with power-showers.
+Back of Beyond Touring Park has two amenity blocks with high quality toilet and shower blocks with power-showers.
 There is also a ladies strip-wash cubicle, private/disabled shower room, hand-dryers, hairdryers and all the usual equipment.